erfianugrah/rate-limiter-worker/README.md

 ## Future Improvements

+The codebase has been refactored with the following improvements:

+- ✅ Improved modular architecture with proper separation of concerns
+- ✅ TypeScript support with comprehensive type definitions
-- Implement more sophisticated caching mechanisms for configuration and rate limit data.
+- ✅ Enhanced caching mechanisms for configuration and rate limit data
+- ✅ Optimized condition evaluation with field and regex caching
+- ✅ Structured logging for better debugging and monitoring
+- ✅ Improved error handling and fallback mechanisms

+Additional improvements planned for the future:

+- Add more comprehensive test coverage with unit tests for all services
+- Create a proper UI component library for rate limit pages
+- Implement additional fingerprinting methods for more accurate client identification
+- Add telemetry and metrics for monitoring rate limit behavior in production
-- Add support for more complex rate limiting scenarios, such as tiered limits or dynamic limits based on user behavior.
+- Support for more complex rate limiting scenarios like tiered limits or dynamic limits
-- Enhance the fingerprinting capabilities to support more complex client identification schemes.
-- Implement better error handling and fallback mechanisms.
-- Add more comprehensive logging and monitoring capabilities.

 ## Related Components